tcartwright/AddNoteProperty/README.md

     - can handle adding very complex structures
     - will add or replace last value property
     - can pipeling in the original object, made the main parameters mandatory
     - added haschanged so if changing an existing object you can determine if any changes have occured. once true, never resets to false
+    - added ability add arrays

 [1]: https://stackoverflow.com/a/57183818/1988507/
 [2]: https://stackoverflow.com/users/5650875/j-peter